-* Personbevis — Extract from the Swedish Population registry (“120-personbevis med alla relationer”) that you can order over the phone.
+* Personbevis — Extract from the Swedish Population Registry (“120-personbevis med all relationer”) that you can order over the phone.
 Just call Skatteverket to order; I tried ordering online, but I didn’t receive any until I called.

 Miguel got fewer questions than I did when we had the interview.
 The questions that the consul asked me was similar to Miguel’s consul.
 Mine only had additional questions about my work and residence here in Stockholm.

 He had an interview 2 days before me.
-I got excited when I found out he was granted a visa, and hoped that I will be granted one too!
+I got excited when I found that Miguel got an I got excited when I found out he was granted a visa and hoped that I will be granted one too!
 We both received our passports two working days after the interview, and ta-da!
-10 years visa to USA! ❤️
+10 years visa to the USA! ❤️

 I can say that all the worries I had before the interview was gone right away.
 At least I didn’t have to wait for a few days just to know the result.